-Fiberglass has been one of the hardest materials to recycle for a very long time.
-Like most composites that aren’t known for their recyclability, fiberglass usually ended up in landfills as they reached the end of their life.
+Fiberglass has been one of the most complex materials to recycle for a very long time.
+Like most composites that aren’t known for their recyclability, fiberglass usually ends up in landfills as it reaches the end of its life.
 However, with the advancements in recycling, techniques have been developed to ensure that fiberglass is recycled and used as components to save energy or capital under recycling programs.

 Fiberglass is recyclable.
-However, there are some factors that decide if it is possible.
-Factors like fiberglass recycling facilities in the area you live, the condition of the fiberglass, and costs associated with recycling will determine if you can recycle fiberglass.
+However, some factors decide if it is possible.
+Factors like fiberglass recycling facilities in your area, the condition of the fiberglass, and costs associated with recycling will determine if you can recycle fiberglass.

-Fiberglass is very strong and lightweight.
-It is also relatively inexpensive which makes it a preferred choice for use in many industries.
+Fiberglass is solid and lightweight.
+It is also relatively inexpensive, making it a preferred choice in many industries.

-Fiberglass was considered nearly impossible to recycle, up until a few years ago.
+Fiberglass was considered nearly impossible to recycle until a few years ago.
 However, with recent advancements in recycling techniques, there are new possibilities for recycling fiberglass.

-Even though there are only a few viable ways available to recycle fiberglass, this is a significant improvement from when there wasn’t any.
+Even though there are only a few viable ways to recycle fiberglass, this is a significant improvement from when there weren’t any.
 With the ongoing research on the science of composite recycling, we can expect more ways to recycle fiberglass in the future.

 While a lot of states in the U.S. don’t take fiberglass for recycling, there are a few that do.
 You have to check with your local authorities to understand if they will accept fiberglass for you to safely hand it over to them for recycling.

 Many houses make use of fiberglass for insulation.
-Fiberglass insulation is popular because it is water and fire-resistant, has a good sound-absorbing ability, and keeps the house warm and cozy.
+Fiberglass insulation is popular because it is water and fire-resistant, has an excellent sound-absorbing ability, and keeps the house warm and cozy.

 You can use it as fiberglass batts or fiberglass blown-in insulation for houses.
-This fiberglass insulation can be reused and you do not have to dispose of them soon because they will end up in landfills where they do not degrade.
+This fiberglass insulation can be reused, and you do not have to dispose of them soon because it will end up in landfills where they do not degrade.

-Depending on the fiberglass you’re dealing with you can have one or more options to recycle it.
-If you are having a fiberglass boat that is reaching the end of its life, you’re going to have a way to safely recycle it.
+Depending on the fiberglass you’re dealing with, you can have one or more options to recycle it.
+If you have a fiberglass boat reaching its end, you will have a way to recycle it safely.

-Unfortunately, unlike cars that are manufactured keeping recycling in mind, boats aren’t.
+Unfortunately, unlike manufactured cars, keeping recycling in mind, boats aren’t.
 You will have to find a recycling program that helps you accomplish this.

-We will take a look at how you can recycle fiberglass with some examples so that you can understand the recycling process.
+We will look at how you can recycle fiberglass with some examples so you can understand the recycling process.

 Be sure to follow these steps to recycle fiberglass.